Hurricane Iota: Nicaragua

 A total of 160,233 homes lost power in Nicaragua and 47,638 families lost water service.
 The Instituto Nicaragüense de Telecomunicaciones y Correos|es reported loss of telephone service to 35 communities.
 Torrential rains on already saturated soils led to extensive flooding and landslides.
 A storm surge of at least 26 ft occurred near the town of Haulover and further north near the community of Wawa Bar.
-At least 28 people died in relation to the hurricane while 29 others are missing.
+At least 28 people died in relation to the hurricane while 29 others went missing.
 Two children were swept away by a river in Santa Teresa, Carazo, while three other members of their family went missing; a sixth family member was rescued.
 A landslide killed two people in Wiwilí de Jinotega and another person died in Quilalí.
 In Wiwilí, fears arose over the safety of residents who evacuated into the mountains to escape flooding as numerous landslides occurred in the region.
 On November 17, at least 30 people were buried in a landslide in Macizo de Penas Blancas, and a boy was found buried.
 The next day, four more bodies were recovered, including one of a baby.
-On November 23 a passenger truck plunged off a road in a mountainous area that had been devastated by Iota, an accident which caused the deaths of 17 people and 25 injuries.
-A preliminary damage estimate places the damages at 12.3 billion córdobas (US$352.5 million).
+On November 23, a passenger truck plunged off a road in a mountainous area that had been devastated by Iota, an accident which caused 17 fatalities and 25 injuries.
+Total damage was estimated at 12.3 billion córdobas (US$352.5 million).

 Honduras

 Together, Hurricanes Eta and Iota killed around 100 Hondurans, and local analysts estimated the damage would cost the country more than 10 billion dollars (L244.1 billion).

 Iota produced heavy rainfall over portions of Honduras, causing a river to overflow in Tocoa.
 Mudslides and uprooted trees were also reported in portions of the country.
-La Ceiba, Honduras reported a wind gust of 58 mph.
-At least 16 people have died and one other is missing as a result of impacts from Iota in Honduras.
+La Ceiba, Honduras reported gusts of 58 mph.
+At least 16 people have died and one other have gone missing as a result of impacts from Iota in Honduras.
 Landslides were the primary cause of fatalities; one in San Manuel Colohete killed eight people and another in Los Trapiches killed five people.
 Teonela Paisano Wood, the mayor of Brus Laguna, stated concerns that continued rainfall pose a large threat to the town.
 Various concrete and wooden houses were reduced to rubble.
-As of the morning of November 18, COPECO reported 366,123 people were directly affected by the hurricane.
-80% of Copán Ruinas' roads were rendered impassible due to mudslides and flash flooding.
-The Ramón Villeda Morales International Airport is expected to be remained closed until mid-December.
-The passenger terminal experienced severe damages, and estimated repair times are more than a month.
+As of the morning of November 18, COPECO reported 366,123 people were directly affected by the hurricane; 80% of Copán Ruinas' roads were rendered impassible due to mudslides and flash flooding.
+The Ramón Villeda Morales International Airport was expected to be remained closed until mid-December.
+The passenger terminal sustained extensive damage, and repairs were projected to take longer than a month.